twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

        |  As floods destroy the weak bulrush.

    * - Translated from the Pali by Friedrich Max Müller) [7]_
-     - 337 This salutary word I tell you, 'Do ye, as many as are here assembled, dig up the root of thirst, as he who wants the sweet- scented Usira root must dig up the Birana grass, that Mara (the tempter) may not crush you again and again, as the stream crushes the reeds.'
+     - 337 This salutary word I tell you, 'Do ye, as many as are here assembled, dig up the root of thirst, as he who wants the sweet- scented *Usira* root must dig up the Birana grass, that Mara (the tempter) may not crush you again and again, as the stream crushes the reeds.'

+   * - Cited from DLMBS [8]_
+     - | **DhP 337**
+       | I tell you this; bless all of you that have come here.
+       | Dig up the root of thirst, like somebody desiring a *Usira* root would cut off the *Birana* grass.
+       | Let not Mara break you again and again, like a stream breaks a reed.
+[DLMBSFn-V337]_

 .. _Dhp338: